-Decisions made under these IBU Anti-Doping Rules may be appealed as set out in Articles 13.2 through 13.7 or as otherwise provided in these Anti-Doping Rule, the World Anti-Doping Code, or the International Standards.
+Decisions made under these IBU Anti-Doping Rules may be appealed as set out in Articles 13.2 through 13.7 or as otherwise provided in these IBU Anti-Doping Rules, the World Anti-Doping Code, or the International Standards.
 Such decisions will remain in effect while under appeal unless the appellate body orders otherwise.
-Before an appeal is commenced, any post-decision review provided in the Anti-Doping Organisation's rules must be exhausted (except as provided in Article 13.1.3), provided that such review respects the principles set forth in Article 13.2.2.

-13.1.1 Scope of Review Not Limited
+13.1.1 Scope of review not limited

 The scope of review on appeal includes all issues relevant to the matter and is expressly not limited to the issues or scope of review before the initial decision maker.
+Any party to the appeal may submit evidence, legal arguments, and claims that were not raised in the first instance hearing so long as they arise from the same cause of action or same general facts or circumstances raised or addressed in the first instance hearing.